 • Food

 This simple, sweet recipe is a mainstay in Australian culture and nostalgic for adults, as well as a delightful and much-loved treat for children.
-Though the recipe remains unchanged, it’s common to find fairy bread in unique shapes, themed colors or iced for a creative twist on the classic.
+Though the recipe remains unchanged, it’s common to find fairy bread in unique shapes, themed colours or iced for a creative twist on the classic.

 photo by Jellyfish juice (CC BY-SA 3.0) modified